Circuit of the Americas: IndyCar Series

 On September 4, 2018, IndyCar announced that it has reached a multi-year agreement to add the Circuit of the Americas to its calendar replacing Phoenix Raceway (then known as ISM Raceway), finalizing the IndyCar Series calendar.
 After hosting an IndyCar Spring Training test session, on February 12–13, COTA made its debut on the IndyCar Series schedule on Sunday, March 24, serving as the second race of the 2019 campaign, with the AutoNation IndyCar Challenge (IndyCar Classic), following the March 10 season-opener at St. Petersburg, FL.
 It was the first time since 2014 that two tracks in Texas would appear on the IndyCar Series calendar.

-On February 11, 2020, (perhaps as a precursor of the season to come) the opening day of IndyCar Spring Training, cold temperatures and persistent showers severely limited track time for all competitors to slow installation laps and a few experimental runs on rain tires.
+On February 11, 2020, the opening day of IndyCar Spring Training, cold temperatures and persistent showers severely limited track time for all competitors to slow installation laps and a few experimental runs on rain tires.
 With improved weather, on February 12, IndyCar concluded its first open test of the season.
 However, the 2020 race was cancelled due to the COVID-19 pandemic.
 On October 1, 2020, Indycar released the 2021 calendar with COTA dropped from the schedule unexpectedly to the surprise of many, after it was announced two years prior that they had a multi-year deal in place between Indycar and COTA.

 NASCAR

 On September 30, 2020, it was announced that COTA would host a NASCAR Cup Series event for the first time on May 23, 2021.
-The lower Xfinity and Camping World Truck Series were also added as support events.
+The lower O'Reilly Auto Parts Series and Craftsman Truck Series were also added as support events.
 On December 11, 2020, it was announced that NASCAR would run the full 3.426 mi course.
 EchoPark Automotive assumed naming rights for the Cup race, which dubbed it the EchoPark Texas Grand Prix.
 The Xfinity and Truck races were respectively named the Pit Boss 250 and Toyota Tundra 225 with title sponsorship from Pit Boss Grills and Toyota.

-The inaugural race weekend was marred by rain, with the Truck race on Saturday being in wet conditions while the Xfinity event later in the day was drier.
+The inaugural race weekend was marred by rain, with the Truck race on Saturday being in wet conditions while the O'Reilly Auto Parts Series event later in the day was drier.
 The Cup race the following day, won by Chase Elliott, was shortened as the weather worsened and caused low driver visibility.
 On September 15, The Athletic has reported that NASCAR will return to the circuit for the 2022 season as Speedway Motorsports, the promoter of the race picked up the renewal on the contract.
 The race ran as scheduled on March 27, 2022.
 The promoters announced on the week prior to the race that NASCAR will be returning to Austin as they renewed for one more year.
 It will mark the third time consecutively that NASCAR goes to Austin.

-On November 20, 2024, it was announced that both the Cup and Xfinity Series races would move to the 2.356 mi layout starting in 2025.
+On November 20, 2024, it was announced that both the Cup and O'Reilly Auto Parts Series races would move to the 2.400 mi layout starting in 2025.

-As of 2025, Circuit of the Americas is the third-longest road course in the NASCAR Cup series.
+As of 2025, the Circuit of the Americas is the third-longest road course in the NASCAR Cup series.